FastEndpoints/FastEndpoints/Src/Documentation/wiki/File-Handling.md

 }
 ```

-endpoints by default won't allow `multipart/form-data` content uploads. you'd have to enable file uploads by using the `AllowFileUploads()` method in the handler ctor like shown above. the received files are exposed to the endpoint handler via the `Files` property which is of `IFormFileCollection` type.
+endpoints by default won't allow `multipart/form-data` content uploads. you'd have to enable file uploads by using the `AllowFileUploads()` method in the handler constructor like shown above. the received files are exposed to the endpoint handler via the `Files` property which is of `IFormFileCollection` type.

 # sending file responses